 READ NEXT: The Ultimate Sydney To Brisbane Drive Itinerary

-From roaming the market to combing the beach, Yamba attractions are all about laid-back beachside living.
+From roaming the markets to combing the beach, Yamba attractions are all about laid-back beachside living.

 Visit Yamba Beaches

-The biggest draw to Yamba are its beautiful beaches.
-Yamba has 5 beaches to choose from in town, and many other gems in the surrounding area.
+The biggest draw to Yamba is its beautiful beaches.
+Yamba has five pristine beaches to choose from in town and many other gems in the surrounding area.

 Yamba Main Beach

 Just steps from the quaint streets of town, Yamba Main Beach is a peaceful, sandy haven with an awesome ocean pool.
-The pool is built right into the rocks where seawater pours in and changing tides continuously splash and clean the water.
+The Yamba ocean pool is built right into the rocks where seawater pours in, and changing tides continuously splash and clean the water.

-The beach itself is set at the foot of the iconic Pacific Hotel, surrounded by bluffs and rolling waves that sweep the shore.
-It’s home to one of the oldest surf clubs in the world and has a great cafe, The Kiosk, to grab a coffee.
+The Yamba beach itself is set at the foot of the iconic Pacific Hotel, surrounded by bluffs and rolling waves that sweep the shore.
+It’s home to one of the oldest surf clubs in the world and has a great cafe, The Kiosk, to grab a cup of coffee.

 Ocean pools at the Yamba Main Beach, NSW